Medical Policy: 02.04.28

 and medical literature becomes available.

-Gene expression profiling (GEP) assays have been developed for use as prognostic markers in stage II or stage III colon cancer to help identify those individuals who are at high risk for recurrent disease and would be candidates for adjuvant chemoherapy.
-The number of gene sequences explored vary depending upon the assay used and may range from as few as 5 to as many as several hundred.
+Gene expression profiling (GEP) assays have been developed for use as prognostic markers in stage II or stage III colon cancer to help identify those individuals who are at high risk for recurrent disease and could be candidates for adjuvant chemotherapy.

 Of patients with stage II colon cancer, 75% to 80% are cured by surgery alone, and the absolute benefit of chemotherapy for the overall patient population is small.
 Patients most likely to benefit from chemotherapy are difficult to identify by standard clinical and pathologic risk factors.
 Genomic tests are intended to facilitate identifying stage II patients most likely to experience recurrence after surgery and most likely to benefit from additional treatment.